CraigMcGuirk/Slot-machine-game/README.md

 In this version there are 4 possible outcomes, A, B, C and D with A having the highest multiplier and D having the lowest.

-You will be asked:
-* How many lines you would like to bet on.
-* How much you would like to bet on each line.